paraizovinicius/SCRNA-Seq/README.md

 SDEC is a machine learning approach that combines deep learning with clustering, leveraging both labeled and unlabeled data to improve clustering performance.

-### Key Features

-- Integrates representation learning and clustering in a unified framework.
-- Utilizes a small amount of labeled data to guide the clustering process.
-- Learns feature embeddings that are more suitable for clustering tasks.
-- Can handle high-dimensional and complex data, such as gene expression profiles.

 ### Workflow

 1. **Preprocessing:** Normalize and preprocess the input data.